The basic rule of road safety is to watch the road. What do traffic lights and instructional road signs do? Take our

-As currently misconceived, the traffic control system interferes with our primary safety task of watching the road and acting according to social context.
-It seeks to turn us from social beings into automatons programmed to obey official regulation.
+As currently misconceived, the traffic control system interferes with our primary safety task of watching the road and acting according to context.
+It seeks to turn us from social beings into robots programmed to obey regulation.
 Professor Frank McKenna once told me that “road-users must learn to conform to a system”.
-Wouldn’t it make more sense to devise a system that conforms to human nature?
+Wouldn’t it be better to devise a system that conforms to human nature?
 Accidents are routinely blamed on driver error.
 But the role of traffic control in contributing to “accidents” has never been studied (who will back a study?).

 Most “accidents” are not accidents; they are events contrived by the rules and design of the road.